 Reason: to ensure the practical availability of the Wye Heritage Centre as a community asset in accordance with policies WNP6, WNP11 of the Wye Neighbourhood Plan and COM1 of the Ashford Local Plan.

-Within 3 months of the date of first occupation of the development, and thereafter for as long as the property is in residential use, arrangements shall be made for public access to the following areas of the building for the following periods:
+12. Within 3 months of the date of first occupation of the development, and thereafter for as long as the property is in residential use, public access shall be granted to the following areas of the building for the prescribed periods:

-Once per calendar month, access by appointment with the Heritage Centre, of no less than 4 hours, shall be provided to the Chapel, Old Hall, Jacobean Staircase, Lecture Theatre, War Memorials, Cloister Quad, Middle Quad, Agricola Quad and West Quad.
+Once per calendar month, access of no less than 4 hours, shall be available to the Chapel, Old Hall, Jacobean Staircase, Lecture Theatre, War Memorials, Cloister Quad, Middle Quad, Agricola Quad and West Quad.

 The Chapel shall be available for a minimum of 4 services a month each of up to 2 hours.

-An annual heritage open day of up to 6 hours duration providing access to a minimum of each of the areas identified in parts a. and b. of this condition.
+An annual heritage open day of up to 6 hours duration providing access to a minimum of each of the areas identified in parts a) and b) of this condition.

-Prior to occupation of the development, each residential occupier shall be provided with details of how to participate in the annual heritage open days.
+Each residential occupier shall be provided with details of how to participate in the annual heritage open days.

 Reason: to ensure that the use of the facilities is available for public access and are used in a manner that does not give rise to unacceptable impacts on residential amenity